Entering the European market for coconut water

 Which countries are you competing with?

-The Philippines is the second-largest coconut producer in the world, with a production of more than 150 million tonnes.
+The Philippines is the second-largest coconut producer in the world, with a production of 14.89 million tonnes in 2023.
+This came from 3.66 million ha, according to the country’s statistics authority PSA.
 The largest quantities are produced in Luzon, Southern Mindanao and the Eastern Visayas.
 In the Philippines, large quantities of coconut water are obtained as a by-product of coconut milk, desiccated coconut and virgin coconut oil processing.
-According to the Philippine Coconut Authority, the average volume of fresh coconut water per nut in the Philippines is 300 ml.

 Thailand is the world's sixth-largest producer of coconuts.
 A specific characteristic of Thai coconut water production is the large share that is produced from young coconuts, where the coconut water is the primary product.
 It is different to many other countries, where coconut water is produced together with other coconut products.
-Actually, Thailand imports some coconut products from other South East Asian countries.
-Thai coconut water is highly priced on the international market, as it is produced from the high-Brix, fragrant Nam Hom variety.
+Thailand also imports some coconut water from Vietnam and packs it for export.
+Thai coconut water has good flavour and high Brix, especially when it comes from the fragrant Nam Hom variety.

 Many international brands source coconut water from processors in Thailand.
 One of the reasons is the presence of companies equipped with retail packing lines, such as laminated cardboards and cans.
 For example, the brand of Coca Cola (Zico) packs its coconut water at two locations in Thailand.
 Also, several Thai companies have managed to export coconut water under their own brands to European retailers.